dynatrace-oss/terraform-provider-dynatrace/docs/resources/azure_connection.md

 ### Required

 - `name` (String) The name of the connection
 - `type` (String) Azure Authentication mechanism to be used by the connection.
-Possible Values: `clientSecret`, `federatedIdentityCredential`
+Possible values: `clientSecret`, `federatedIdentityCredential`

 ### Optional